-The TEA Check Register provides details on payments made to businesses, school districts and individuals for fiscal years 2008 through 2015.
+The TEA Check Register provides details on payments made to businesses, school districts and individuals staring from fiscal years 2009.
 This data is separated by year and listed alphabetically by vendor name.

 The TEA Contracts page contains information about current contracts and contracts generally valued between $15,000 and $50,000.
 Texas Government Code Sections 2054.126 (d)(4) and 2261.253 require each state agency to post specific procurement information on its website.
 Contracts valued over $50,000 may be found on the Legislative Budget Board Contracts Database.
 Information on these pages will be updated periodically.